St. Louis YPT-15: Variants

 There is at least one YPT-15 still in existence.
 It is located at the Western Antique Aeroplane & Automobile Museum in Hood River, Oregon and is maintained in airworthy condition.

+Surviving aircraft

+As of 2024, only a single YPT-15 has survived.
+The aircraft is maintained in airworthy condition by the Western Antique Aeroplane & Automobile Museum under the registration N106SC.